fastforwardlabs/mdffreport12/src/02-background.md

 :::

 ### Anomaly Detection as Learning Normal Behavior

+**DT: Unless we are going to continue to employ AD throughout the rest of the report as a replacement for "anomaly detection," I think it is better to simply spell it out here.
+So, suggest subbing in "anomaly detection" for every use of AD in this section.**

 The underlying strategy for most approaches to anomaly detection (AD) is to first model normal behavior, and then exploit this knowledge to identify deviations